uibe-jrx/Predicting-Tourism-Product-Advertising-Effectiveness/README.md

 Hello everyone！This is our project on predicting the promotional effectiveness of multimodal tourism advertising.
-The code folder contains the project implementation, and the other files provide the corresponding data.
-Because the multimodal advertising dataset is very large, the original ad images are not included.
-If you are interested in this project, please contact us at (1412864801@qq.com
-) to discuss and exchange ideas.
+The repository includes the complete sensory extraction code, the full set of prompt templates, and a subset of sample data.